alexmorten/docker-workshop/presentation.md

 # Cleanup

 - `ctrl + c` cancel process running in terminal
+- `docker ps --all` to see all existing containers
+- `docker start app` to start container again
-- `docker rm app` remove container
+- `docker stop app` to stop container

 ---

 # Cleanup

+- `docker rm app` remove container
-`docker run --rm ...` will automatically remove the container after it is stopped

--> especially helpful for stateless containers
+- `docker run --rm ...` would have automatically removed the container after it is stopped -> especially helpful for stateless containers

 ---